-In contrast to Xiang 2019a, this paper attributes the unavailability of QiQ-readings in (85) and (87) to a syntactic constraint stating that counting quantifiers are scopally unproductive (Szabolcsi 1997a; Beghelli and Stowell 1997).
+In contrast to Xiang 2019a, this paper attributes the unavailability of QrQ-readings in (85) and (87) to a syntactic constraint stating that counting quantifiers are scopally unproductive (Szabolcsi 1997a; Beghelli and Stowell 1997).
 Beghelli and Stowell (1997) classify non-interrogative quantifiers into the following categories and argue that they have different landing sites.
 In particular, counting quantifiers have very local scope (take scope essentially in situ) and resist specific interpretations.

 - (88) Types of non-interrogative quantifiers (Beghelli and Stowell 1997) - a.
 Negative quantifiers: no-NP - b.
 Universal-distributive quantifiers: every/each-NP - c.
 Grouping quantifiers: indefinites like a/some/several-NP, bare-numeral quantifiers (e.g., one student, three students), and the-phrases - d.
-Counting quantifiers: decreasing quantifiers headed with determiners like few, fewer than five, and at most six and generally cardinality expressions with a modified numeral (e.g., more than five, between six and nine)
+Counting quantifiers: decreasing quantifiers headed by determiners like few, fewer than five, and at most six, and general cardinality expressions with a modified numeral (e.g., more than five, between six and nine)

-To derive a Q $1$ Q-reading, the quantifier must escape IP and move across a null predication-operator K. Counting quantifiers cannot have such global scope and hence do not participate in Q $1$ Q-readings.
+To derive a Q1Q-reading, the quantifier must escape IP and move across a null predication-operator K. Counting quantifiers cannot have such global scope and hence do not participate in Q1Q-readings.